hgouraud/gwtolatex/README.txt

-GwToLaTeX is a tool to produce a "book" from pages extracted from a GeneWeb data base.
+GwToLaTeX is a set of tools to produce a "book" from pages extracted from a GeneWeb data base.

 A typical GeneWeb "page" can expand across several physical book pages.
 Pages can be almost any GeneWeb query.